 55. Ease separation anxiety

 Help your dog get used to being alone.
-Leave him each day with a minimum amount of fuss.
-When you come home, greet him calmly.
-This will teach him that you leaving is not something to be concerned about.
+Leave them each day with a minimum amount of fuss.
+When you come home, greet them calmly.
+This will teach them that you leaving is not something to be concerned about.

 Train Your Dog